Monday, July 14, 2025

 Alan Shearer – 8

-Alan Shearer is the Premier League’s all-time record goalscorer and holds the joint-record for most opening weekend goals.
+Alan Shearer is the Premier League’s all-time record goalscorer and netted eight opening weekend goals.

-Shearer had a spectacular start to his Premier League career after joining Blackburn from Southampton for a British record fee, scoring two brilliant goals in a thrilling 3-3 draw with Crystal Palace at Selhurst Park.
+Shearer had a spectacular start to his Premier League career after joining Blackburn from Southampton for a British record fee, scoring two brilliant goals in a thrilling 3-3 draw with Crystal Palace at Selhurst Park in 1992.

 Shearer scored 112 goals in 132 league appearances for Rovers, winning the Premier League title in 1995, before joining Newcastle in a world-record deal.